darklab8/fl-darkbot/README.md

 - By default Console prefix to use command is `;`.
 Like `; --help` for dev env.
 - We use README for dev specific stuff to documetn
 - We use static site generator via mkdocs to document stuff for end users

+- The project depends on having two private URL from Discovery API for its running.
+Provided by Alex.
+  - Development is possible without them as with env var you can mock data receved from them.

 # Dev standards